.png)

 When native clearly wins

 2. Performance-critical products.
-Real-time video, AR/VR, high-frame-rate animation, heavy on-device ML.
-Native gives direct access to Metal, MetalFX, Core ML, Vulkan, the Neural Engine and NNAPI with no translation layer.
-Our iOS video streaming deep-dive covers the AVFoundation and HLS patterns that matter.
+Real-time video, AR, high-frame-rate animation, heavy on-device ML.
+Native gives direct access to Metal, MetalFX, Core ML, Vulkan, the Neural Engine, and Android’s LiteRT and AICore, with no translation layer.
+Our iOS video streaming deep-dive covers the AVFoundation and HLS patterns that matter here.

 3. Accessibility-critical deployments.
-VoiceOver and TalkBack behave subtly differently on RN/Flutter.
-For a WCAG 2.2 AA or EAA audit, native gives you the precision you need without guessing at framework quirks.
+VoiceOver and TalkBack behave subtly differently on React Native and Flutter.
+For a WCAG 2.2 AA or European Accessibility Act audit, native gives you the precision to pass without guessing at framework quirks.

 4. Security- and compliance-sensitive apps.
-Passkeys, Secure Enclave, StrongBox, hardware-backed keystore, attestation — all first-class in native, all “mostly working” via bridges in cross-platform.
+Passkeys, Secure Enclave, StrongBox, hardware-backed keystore and attestation are all first-class in native and only “mostly working” through bridges.

 5. Long-lived flagships.
-If the product will be iterated for 5–10 years, native’s lower upgrade-churn compounds.
-We’ve watched more than one RN codebase fossilise because the next New-Architecture upgrade was “later this quarter” for three years.
+If a product will be iterated for 5–10 years, native’s lower upgrade churn compounds.
+We’ve watched more than one React Native codebase fossilize because the next New-Architecture upgrade was “later this quarter” for three years running.
+We ship native ourselves when it earns its keep — Anime Power FX, a native iOS effects app we built, was featured by Apple and holds 4.6 stars across 3.4K+ reviews.

 When cross-platform clearly wins